-A seminar paper (in hard copy) is due the last day of class, December 6; we will discuss topics and expectations in class and office hours.
+A hard copy of a seminar paper (target length 4000 words) is due the last day of class, December 9; we will discuss topics and expectations in class and office hours.
 Please use current Modern Language Association style.
 Except in extraordinary circumstances, late papers will be penalized as follows: papers that are one day to one week late will be marked down one full letter grade (e.g. B to C); beyond one week papers will not be accepted.
 Never assume that I will grant you an incomplete.

-ORAL PRESENTATIONS
+ORAL PRESENTATION

-In connection with your research paper, you will make a presentation of approximately 20 minutes, to be followed by Q&A or class discussion.
-Further information about presentations, as well as a schedule, will be provided later in the semester.
+In connection with your research paper, you will make a presentation of approximately 20 minutes, to be followed by Q&A and class discussion.
+Further information and a schedule to be announced.

-"LOCAL LANDSCAPE" REPORTS
+"LOCAL LANDSCAPE" REPORT

-Each student will give one 10-minute introduction to some facet of the writing programs here at SJSU.
+Working with another student, you will give one 20-minute introduction to some facet of the writing programs here at SJSU.
 Together these will give us an idea of how one large institution handles writing curricula, placement, testing, and minimum competencies.